Balija: Vijayanagara period

-Rao et al. note that the Balijas included a configuration of castes representing a combination of the martial and the mercantile.
-They were mobilised politically by the Vijayanagara emperor Krishnadevaraya.
+Velcheru Narayana Rao et al. note that the Balijas were first mobilised politically by the Vijayanagara emperor Krishnadevaraya.
 Later, in the 15th and 16th centuries, they colonised the Tamil country and established Nayaka chieftaincies.
-At this time, Balija was often an umbrella term that, in addition to the Balija proper, included the Boyas, Gollas, Gavaras, and other castes.
+At this time, Balijas were leaders of the left-hand section of castes.
+These Balija warriors were noted as fearless and some stories speak of them assassinating kings who interfered with their affairs.
 Cynthia Talbot believes that in Andhra the transformation of occupational descriptors into caste-based descriptors did not occur until at least the 17th century.